Mountain Bike Ride: Abra Malaga

 WHAT TO BRING: We leave at 9am and return around 1.30 pm.
 So as long as you eat breakfast before and lunch after, you will be fine.
 Just bring a small bottle of water and a snack if you think you will want one.
 The two most important items are: A stocking hat and a WARM jacket like a fleece or windbreaker as it is very cold at the top, it gets warmer after that.

-.Click here to see the video !The cost is $59 or 165 soles per person and includes guide, Suspension mountain bike with disc brakes, Full face helmet, goggles or glasses, full fingered gloves, and high visibility Safety Vest. * There is a minimum of 3 people for this trip, we will do a private trip for only two people but there is a $5 per person Private Trip charge.
+.Click here to see the video !The cost is $65 per person and includes guide, suspension mountain bike with disc brakes, helmet, and full fingered gloves. * There is a minimum of 3 people for this trip, we will do a private trip for only two people but there is a $5 per person Private Trip charge.
 Please note that we DO NOT accept credit cards (Peru is still primarily a cash economy) but we will take US dollars, or Peru Soles, or any combination thereof.
 Also, anyone not wishing to do the bike portion is welcome to pay $15 and come along for this magnificent drive to the top of the Andes mountains, (when space is available)(